 How Do You Find a Qualified Speech-Language Pathologist?

 Qualified SLPs are certified by the American Speech-Language-Hearing Association and licensed by the state.
 When a professional is certified, they can use CCC-SLP (Certificate of Clinical Competence in Speech-Language Pathology) following their name.
 This means they have completed a master's degree in an accredited program, have completed required hours of clinical practice internship and passed a national certification examination.
-If you are receiving services through Child Find (a federal program that identifies the needs of children with disabilities), the health department or school system in your local area, they will have professionals working with them or they can refer you to local professionals.
-Members of local Down syndrome support groups can often refer you to speech-language pathologists in your area who have experience working with children with Down syndrome.
+If a family is receiving services through Child Find or through the health department or school system in their local area, those organizations will either have professionals associated with them or be able to refer parents to local professionals.
+Members of local Down syndrome support groups can often refer parents to speech-language pathologists in your area who have experience working with children with Down syndrome.

 NDSS thanks Libby Kumin, PhD, Professor of Speech-Language Pathology/Audiology, Loyola College in Maryland for preparing this piece.